 How did you cope with/manage challenges?

-Now consider this question: how could you get back to doing a little more of what makes you feel happy, healthy and content - starting today?
+How could you get back to doing a little more of what makes you feel happy, healthy and content - starting today?

 Think about what you value most in life.
 Identify your top 5 things.
 Is your life geared around these?
 Do you make decisions with these things in mind?